neo4j/neo4j-browser/README.md

 ## Feedback & Contributing

 Found a bug or some other problem with Neo4j Browser?
-Please [**open an issue**](https://github.com/neo4j/neo4j-browser/issues)
+Please [**open an issue**](https://github.com/neo4j/neo4j-browser/issues).

 Have an idea for a new feature?
-You're welcome to leave suggestions and ideas [here](https://neo4j-browser.canny.io/feature-requests)
+You're welcome to leave suggestions and ideas [here](https://neo4j-browser.canny.io/feature-requests).

 Contributions welcome!
 More information in our [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Development
 Running Neo4j Browser locally requires Node.js (^12.4.0) and yarn (`npm install -g yarn`).
+To install dependencies and then start the development server at `http://localhost:8080`:

 ```shell
 yarn
 yarn start
 ```

-The development server will then be reachable at `http://localhost:8080`.

 ### Testing overview
 Neo4j Browser has both unit and end to end tests running automatically on every pull request.
 To run the tests locally:

 `yarn test-unit` runs a linter and then our unit tests.
-`yarn test-e2e` runs our Cypress end to end tests in the easiest and slowest way.
+`yarn test-e2e` runs our Cypress end to end tests in the easiest, slowest way.
 Running them with this command requires docker installed and that nothing else runs on ports 7687 and 8080.

 #### Cypress e2e test suite in depth